 Find out where the herb beds and allotments are, click here

-The Students’ Union shop stocks a range of Fair-trade produce, including chocolate, drinks, snacks and cosy new Fair-trade Hoodies.
+The Students’ Union shop stocks a range of Fair-trade produce, including chocolate, drinks, and snacks.

-Our catering suppliers in the Pear Tree have a sustainable food policy and are committed to supplying Fair-trade produce and are adding more items every year!
+Our catering suppliers in the The Hangar have a sustainable food policy and are committed to supplying Fair-trade produce and are adding more items every year!

 The Students’ Union is committed to energy saving.
 You can help.
 Students in halls can take part in the Energy Saving campaign Student-Switch Off and win prizes!
 Save on bills by making sure you only use electricity and heating when you need it, and wherever you live stick to the 10 Golden Rules.